learn-co-curriculum/js-basics-online-shopping-lab/README.md

 + Define a function `addCreditCard` which accepts a credit card number as parameter.
 The function should store the number passed in as a parameter to the `cardNumber` variable.
 The function should print out to the console `"Your credit card number has been saved."` and return `cardNumber`.

 + Define a function `removeFromCart` which accepts a parameter of the item you wish to remove.
-If the item isn't in the card, the function should print out `"That item is not in your cart"`.
+If the item isn't in the cart, the function should print out `"That item is not in your cart"`.
 If the item is in your cart, it should remove the price of the item from `total`, and remove the object from the `cart` array.

 + Define a function `placeOrder` which does not accept a parameter.
 The function should check to see if the user has a credit card number of file.
 If cardNumber is undefined, the function should print out `"We don't have a credit card on file for you to place your order"`.
 If there is a credit card on file, the function should print out `"Your total cost is: $<total> and will be charged to the credit card on file <cardNumber>.
 Your order number is  <orderNumber>"`.
 The function should clear the `total` and `cart` and increment `orderNumber`.